 Parking can be expensive if staying a day I must admit.
 I personally would park at many of the car parks that you see on the road leading to the place.
 There are many just before Coniston if coming from Ambleside.

 Parking Postcode: LA22 0PP

 If heading there from Hawkshead then there are laybys and small car parks on the road in.
 Both these options provide you with an extra couple of miles of beautiful walk to discover plus as you come over the hills overlooking the waterscape then the panoramas with mountain backdrops are a gorgeous extra.

-Above: A perfect place to relax by the calm water.
-A gorgeous Spring day with the remnants of winter clinging to The Old Man of Coniston in the background.
-There can be fewer nicer spots to reflect in thought with reflections before you.
+It is a perfect place to relax by the calm water.
+A gorgeous Spring day with the remnants of winter clinging to The Old Man of Coniston and the Langdale Pikes in the background.
+The backdrop here is immense.

 Below: The iconic view overlooking Tarn Hows, one of the most photographed spots in the lake District.
 I have mentioned Coniston Old man and The Langdale Pikes above but looking out the other way there are the great mountains of Helvellyn and the Eastern Fells.